AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/marketo.md

 description: This tutorial provides steps for creating a Marketo Engage source connector in the UI to bring B2B data into Adobe Experience Platform.
 ---

-# (Alpha) Create a [!DNL Marketo Engage] source connector in the UI
+# (Beta) Create a [!DNL Marketo Engage] source connector in the UI

 >[!IMPORTANT]
 >
->The [!DNL Marketo Engage] source is currently in alpha.
+>The [!DNL Marketo Engage] source is currently in beta.
 The feature and documentation are subject change.
-Furthermore, you must ensure that you are using a non-production sandbox when using the connector during the alpha program.
+Furthermore, you must ensure that you are using a non-production sandbox when using the connector during the beta program.
 For more information on sandboxes, please refer to the [Sandboxes documentation](https://experienceleague.adobe.com/docs/experience-platform/sandbox/home.html?lang=en#understanding-sandboxes).

 This tutorial provides steps for creating a [!DNL Marketo Engage] (hereinafter referred to as "[!DNL Marketo]") source connector in the UI to bring consumer data into Adobe Experience Platform.